 I've you've been using Storybook Creator, you will know that there's been a few changes over the past couple of years, and as of today you can no longer print your books through Creative Memories.

-The Storybook Creator software is licensed to Creative Memories so there’s a chance this software may be re-released by the owners.
+The Storybook Creator software was licensed to Creative Memories so there's the software was re-released by Panstoria.

 Where to from here?

 As Creative Memories digital products are a sinking ship right now, you may be wondering what your options are.

 I have coached a number of Storybook Creator users and am happy to say that Photoshop Elements is the perfect thing to replace it.